egberts/egberts.github.io-src/content/articles/smtp-bimi-howto.md

 # In Closing

-After passing your DNS record lookup and BIMI online testers, your domain should be very very safe from any impostor.
+After passing your DNS record lookup and BIMI online testers, your domain should be very safe from any impostor.

 # References